-Some of Southeast Asia's most spectacular World Heritage Sites from Laos's ancient, mountain capital Luang Prabang to Cambodia's fabulous Angkor Wat
+Some of Southeast Asia's most spectacular World Heritage Sites from Laos's ancient, mountain capital Luang Prabang and the Plain of Jars to Cambodia's fabulous Angkor Wat

-An exciting and varied 2-week Laos and Cambodia tour
+An exciting and varied 2-week Tour of Laos and Cambodia

 This fascinating 2-week guided Laos and Cambodia tour, Indochina Adventure, takes you through the heart of Southeast Asia.
-Beginning in northern Laos – in the former royal capital, now UNESCO World Heritage Site, of Luang Prabang – we’ll explore the ancient temples and French colonial-era architecture of what is certainly the best-preserved city in Southeast Asia, before a road trip through the scenic Central Highlands to the remote and mysterious Plain of Jars.
+Beginning in northern Laos – in the former royal capital, now World Heritage Site, of Luang Prabang – we’ll explore the ancient temples and French colonial-era architecture of what is certainly the best-preserved city in Southeast Asia, before a road trip through the scenic Central Highlands to the remote, mysterious and also UNESCO-listed Plain of Jars.

-Our journey continues to the contrasting, contemporary capitals of laid-back Vientiane on the banks of the Mekong River and hectic but great fun Phnom Penh.
-Explore some of the sights of Laos’s capital including the famous COPE centre and surreal Buddha Park while our Phnom Penh tour takes in plenty of the colourful and vibrant street-life as well as it’s sometimes tragic, recent history at the infamous Killing Fields and Tuol Sleng Genocide Museum.
+Our journey continues to the contrasting, contemporary capitals of laid-back Vientiane on the banks of the Mekong River and Cambodia’s chaotic but great fun Phnom Penh.
+Discover the sights of Laos’s capital including the famous COPE centre and surreal Buddha Park while our Phnom Penh tour takes in the colourful and vibrant street-life as well as it’s sometimes tragic, recent history at the infamous Killing Fields and Tuol Sleng Genocide Museum.

-From there we’ll travel overland through the picturesque Cambodian countryside for some more ancient history with the enigmatic and atmospheric temples of UNESCO World Heritage-listed Angkor where a comprehensive but leisurely-paced 3-day visit to the spectacular jungle-clad temples completes this fascinating and highly varied tour.
+From there we’ll travel overland through the picturesque Cambodian countryside for more ancient history with an exploration of the enigmatic and atmospheric temples of World Heritage-listed Angkor where a comprehensive, but leisurely-paced, 3-day visit to the spectacular jungle-clad temples completes this fascinating and highly varied tour.